yrenn/Azure_set_up/README.md

   <img src= "images/ssms_connect.jpg">
 Then you can connect the database to ssms
   <img src= "images/ssms_1.jpg">
-Click 'new Query' on the top bar and type the code to create a simple table
+Choose the database you created and click 'new Query' on the top bar and type the code to create a table on SSMS
   <img src= "images/ssms_create_table.jpg">

  ### create a data factory